 - Severe cases may lead to coma and death.

 - Familial benign (hypocalciuric) hypercalcaemia (FBHH) - presents with hypercalcaemia and modestly raised or normal PTH.
 Autosomal dominant inheritance.
 A gene defect leads to inappropriate secretion of PTH at high serum calcium levels.
 Parathyroidectomy will be ineffective.

 - Lithium-induced hypercalcaemia.

-- Tertiary hyperparathyroidism.
+- Tertiary HPT.